• Skip to primary navigation

 Mexican Vanilla

 This is where you can get the good stuff!
-Grocery stores around the world are full of artificial vanilla and if they do have real vanilla it is quite expensive.
-Add purchasing a couple bottles of Mexican vanilla to your Mexico itinerary, but remember to put them in your checked luggage because of liquid rules on planes.
+Grocery stores around the world are full of artificial vanilla and if they do have real vanilla, it is quite expensive.
+Add purchasing a couple of bottles of Mexican vanilla to the shopping list, but remember to put them in your checked luggage because of the liquid rules on planes.
+(I pack a couple of ziplock bags for this, wrap glass bottles in a tshirt and put in the ziplock in your luggage, and you should have no problem getting it home.
+You can also place it inside a shoe!)

 Molinillo